ONSdigital/census-rh-performance-test/README.md

 To avoid misleading statistics it's worth doing a '--reset-stats', so that the stats are cleared down when all clients have been hatched.

+To **debug** errors look at the detailed failure information in the locust-worker logs.
+If the failure is reproducible then it's usually easiest to run a local locust against the failing RH in census-rh-performance.

 ### Real world Locust comments

 Locust is not a performance measurement tool so it's best to only use its timings for guidance.
 If you want